MChamith/VPN_MARL/README.md

-My experiments on marl using Value prediction network (In Progress).
-Still working on the single agent scenarion where I'm trying to reproduce results from the original paper titled "Value Prediction Network" using Pytorch.
+My experiments on recreating Value prediction network (In Progress).
+I'm trying to reproduce results from the original paper titled "Value Prediction Network" using Pytorch.